 LI-4 is also one of the top 10 acupressure points to relieve body pains & aches.

-As we learned today, acupressure truly is the answer to any health issue, including your troubling blocked sinuses.
+As we learned today, acupressure can prove effective for ear congestion, including your troubling blocked sinuses.
 If you were to use acupressure for ear congestion and sinuses problems, you would be able to help your condition significantly.
 Not to mention that acupressure is easily done on your own, wherever you may be.
 Whether it is in your bedroom or a hotel room, acupressure offers almost instant relief for your troubles.
 Give these eustachian tube pressure points a try and feel the difference afterward.